-- Weight: The Brahma 88s are on the heavier side as they are made with sheets of titanal metal titanal, and that suits my riding style just fine and helped me feel more stable.
+- Weight: The Brahma 88s are not lightweight as they are made with two sheets of metal, and that suits my riding style just fine and helped me feel more stable.
 Often when skiing fast and aggressively, lighter skis can feel less stable or the tips may chatter.
-With the Brahma 88s, it was a great weight-to-performance ratio and that really helps to cut through and out of that Pacific NorthWest crud.
+With the Brahma 88s, it was a great weight-to-performance ratio and that really helps to cut through and out of that Pacific Northwest crud.

 Issues I’ve encountered

-- Powder: At 88mm wide underfoot and built with a rocker profile that has tips and tails that slightly taper, these obviously do not belong in the powder skis category.
+- Powder: 88mm wide is a relatively narrow waist, and with a small rocker profile in the tips and tails combined with slight taper, these obviously do not belong in the powder skis category.
 Although they performed better than expected in the deeper snow I encountered, these are never going to be the first choice on a deep powder day like a wider ski with softer flex would.

 - Moguls: Performance on the bumps was better than expected but they are still too heavy and stiff to outperform other options.

-- Park: Despite the name Brahma inspiring some rodeo-quality aerial images, the weight and only slightly raised tail don't offer much for performance in the park.
-They are certainly sturdy enough to stomp and slide but I would go with a different option if I was spending most of the day in the park.
+- Park: Despite the name Brahma inspiring some rodeo-quality aerial images, the weight and only slightly raised tail don't offer much for performance as a park ski.
+They are certainly sturdy enough to stomp and slide but you are better served with dedicated freestyle skis if you're spending most of the day in the terrain park.

-- Backcountry: Getting back to the weight and width of these skis, along with the camber; backcountry skiers should look elsewhere as they are not designed for backcountry skiing.
+- Backcountry: Getting back to the weight and width of these skis, along with the camber; backcountry skiers should look elsewhere as they are not designed for ski touring.

-- Switch riding: With a tail that is only slightly tapered, this ski is not designed for switch riding.
+- Switch riding: With very minimal tail rocker, this ski is not designed for switch riding.